llama.cpp Backend Options

 - Platform: Windows, Linux, macOS

-- Hardware: All x86_64 processors
+- Hardware: x86_64 processors (Windows and Linux); ARM64/aarch64 processors (Linux)

 - Use Case: Universal fallback, no GPU required